 Autumn Leaves Nursing and Rehab is in Henderson, Texas.
 We awarded this nursing home an overall grade of B. A grade of this caliber requires solid marks in most areas.
 Based on our assessment, this place is a good fit for most people.
-This nursing home also received very consistent ratings in each of the major categories we assessed.
-More information about these categories can be found below.
+This nursing home's strong profile was highlighted by its inspection grade, which you can find in the next paragraph.

 Autumn Leaves Nursing and Rehab